DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is an app for PCs and Android and an OS for Micro:Bits.
+OnexOS is an app for Android and PCs and an OS for Micro:Bits and Adafruit Clues.

 It offers a novel way for non-technical people to program meshed Micro:Bit devices via a 3D interface.